xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 <p align="justify">
-At this point we should be able to setup our breakpoins into the application but before we do this, we should close everything in VSCode including the debugger and then we will change the application's folder name into <code style="background-color: lightgrey; color:black;">source</code>.
+At this point we should be able to add breakpoins into the code, but before we do this we should close everything in VSCode including the debugger, and then we will change the application's folder name into <code style="background-color: lightgrey; color:black;">source</code>.
 Then we will do the same at the <code style="background-color: lightgrey; color:black;">java_src</code> folder and we will rename it to <code style="background-color: lightgrey; color:black;">src</code>.
-Afterwards, the new structure of the decompiled application should be as follows
+Afterwards, the new structure of the decompiled application will be as follows
 </p>

 <pre style=" color: white; background: #000000; border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New; font-size: 15px; line-height: 1.6; margin-bottom: 1.6em; max-width: 100%; padding: 1em 1.5em; display: block; white-space: pre-wrap; white-space: -moz-pre-wrap; white-space: -pre-wrap; white-space: -o-pre-wrap; word-wrap: break-word;">
 source